RubixML/ML/docs/representing-your-data.md

 Images are represented as the [GD](https://www.php.net/manual/en/book.image.php) resource type.
 A resource is a special variable that holds a reference to some external data such as an image file.
 For this reason, resources must eventually be converted before use with a learner.
 In the case of images, they will most often be converted to raw color channel data by reading the RGB intensities of each pixel.

 ## What about NULL?
-Null values are used to indicate the absence of a value, however since it does not give any information as to the *type* of the variable that is missing, it cannot be used in a dataset.
-Instead, represent missing values as either `NaN` for continuous features or use a separate category (such as `?`) to denote missing categorical values.
+Null values are often used to indicate the absence of a value, however since it does not give any information as to the *type* of the variable that is missing, it cannot be used in a dataset.
+Instead, represent missing values as either the constant `NAN` for continuous features or use a special category (such as `?`) to denote missing categorical values.